mmbman/Katagiri/1987-03-14-Bendowa-Talk-4.md

 That is [the whole] answer.

-So the point[s] that Dōgen Zenji [makes] here...
-One point is that practice and realization must be one.
+So the point[s] that Dōgen Zenji [makes] here: one point is that practice and realization must be one.
 And the second [point] is that practice and realization must go endlessly, and beginninglessly. [...]
-So in other words, our practice must go forever.
-That is the point he answered.
+In other words, our practice must go forever.

 I think this is not Dōgen Zenji’s idea, this is the essential point of Buddha’s teaching.